frain-dev/convoy-website/src/app/(main)/blog/articles/circuit-breaker-in-golang.md

 }
 ```

+## Clock
-**Clock:** Finally, we define a Clock interface, which we can mock when running tests.
+Finally, we define a Clock interface, which we can mock when running tests.

 ```go
 // A Clock is an object that can tell you the current time.